 Do you have to split superannuation in a divorce?

-You don't always have to split your super in a divorce or separation, unless the court orders it – but if one of you has more super than the other, it's something to consider and this will depend on your personal circumstances.
+You don't always have to split your super in a divorce or separation, unless the court orders it.
+But if one of you has more super than the other, it's something to consider.
+It will depend on your situation.

-The same rules apply to de facto couples after separation.
+The same applies to de facto couples after separation.

-We recommend getting legal advice before making these decisions, because a lawyer can advise you about your rights, the advantages and disadvantages, and how the law applies to your situation.
-You may wish to check MoneySmart.gov.au's list of free legal services.
+We recommend getting legal advice before making these decisions.
+A lawyer can advise you about your rights, the pros and cons, and how the law applies to your situation.
+It's also a good idea to check Moneysmart's list of free legal services.

-MoneySmart.gov.au also has a useful divorce and separation financial checklist you can use as a guide during this process.
+Moneysmart also has a useful divorce and separation financial checklist.
+You can use it as a guide to help you through the process.

 How is super split?

-Superannuation can be split by entering into a financial agreement or by obtaining a court order.
+You can split your super with a financial agreement or by getting a court order.

-If you agree with your partner on how your super will be divided, you can either:
+If you and your ex-partner agree on how your super will be divided, you can either:

-• Apply for a court order formalising your agreement, or
+• Apply for a court order to make it official, or

-• Instruct a lawyer to prepare a binding financial agreement.
+• Tell a lawyer to prepare a binding financial agreement.

 What do I need for QSuper accounts?

-Get a valuation: Find out how much you and your former partner have in super, using our Family Law Declaration and Request for Information form (pdf) or the Family Court of Australia Superannuation Information Kit form for another super fund.
+Find out how much you both have in super.
+Use our Family Law Declaration and Request for Information form (pdf) for QSuper accounts, or the Family Court of Australia Superannuation Information Kit for another super fund.

 mail icon